 I use dulce de leche a lot because I'm from Argentina, and it's our jam, pun intended.

 You can buy it online (see Notes in the recipe card below) or make your own dulce de leche.
-Spoiler alert: It takes some time but it's so worth it IMO.
+Spoiler alert: It takes some time, but it's worth it.

 - Make-ahead: I like to make it 1 hour (or so) so the cake has time to soak the juices and the peaches to soften because I like them better that way.

-- Customize: depending on your taste, use more or less cream, or dulce de leche, or even another fruit.
-This is fantastic also with fresh strawberries.
+- Customize: depending on your taste, use more or less cream, dulce de leche, or another fruit like fresh strawberries.

 - Custard: add a layer of vanilla custard instead of, or in addition to, the whipped cream.